yumetodo/MPUtl/README.md

 * Fork only if you are contributing to THIS repo, or when I abandon this project.

 ## Participation
-* Every participant will be granted "member" right
+* Every participant will be granted "collaborator" right
 * Any individual welcomes, as long as you reads and writes simple English
 * Language: make sure you read and write comprehensible English!
 Writing in CJK, Spanish, Russian... you have to pray me and other participants can read!(Though personally I can read Chinese and Japanese)